Start-up of The Network

 The work with communication and promotion of the network continues, especially through an updated website and large amounts of activities on social media.

 Discussions about the network’s purpose and work

-Already in the beginning of the network there were great ambitions for its work; there was a wish to broadly cover academic philosophy with high school students, universities and professions as target group, and it was talked about to start feminist philosophical projects, lecture work and many other approaches.
+Already at the beginning of the network there were great ambitions for its work; there was a wish to broadly cover academic philosophy with high school students, universities and professions as target group, and there was talk about starting feminist philosophical projects, lecture work and many other approaches.

-Of same reason, the network firstly got the name “Network for Women in Philosophical Subjects” (KiFF) that was supposed to have a broad approach and also include those women who did not exclusively work with philosophy.
-In 2015, the network changed its name to the shorter “Network for Women in Philosophy” (NKiF) that also implied that all women who have some attachment to the subject’s many branches are welcome in the network.
+For the same reason, the network at first had the name “Network for Women in Philosophical Subjects” (KiFF) that was supposed to have a broad approach and also include those women who did not exclusively work with philosophy.
+In 2015, the network changed its name to the shorter “Network for Women in Philosophy” (NKiF) that also implied that all women who have some attachment to the subject’s many branches were welcome in the network.

 In the beginning of the Network there was a great disagreement in the board regarding the purpose of the network.
-A generational cliff was drawn between the elder generation who had its roots in second wave feminism and wished for an effort on the principal front and a generation of younger Ph.D.-students and scholars who had a more pragmatic approach to the network’s projects.
+A generational cliff was drawn between the elder generation who had its roots in second wave feminism and wanted to focus on principles and a generation of younger Ph.D.-students and scholars who had a more pragmatic approach to the network’s projects.